Aggregate-Intellect/maven-course/assignments/week_01/README.md

 ## Completing the Assignment

  After following the steps above, you should have a fully operational LangGraph Agent Service running locally on your machine.
-To complete the assignment `Verify the setup by making sure the service is responding correctly to input prompts send via API requests`.
+To complete the assignment `Verify that the Agent service is setup correctly by validating the response from the service to input prompts sent via API requests`.

 ## Additional Resources